scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 SCIONLab is a global research network that is available to test the SCION architecture.
 You can create and use your ASes using your own computation resources which allows you to gain real-world experience of deploying and managing a SCION network.

-More information can be found on the SCIONLab website and in the SCIONLAB paper.
+More information can be found on the SCIONLab website and in the {{SCIONLAB}} paper.

 # Assigned SCION Protocol Numbers {#protnum}